ITOCHU Corporation

 -

 The company reports that it is mandatory for employees upon recruitment to complete training on working conditions, which includes issues related to salary, working hours and holidays, occupational safety and health, benefits, and service regulations.
-The company also makes labor standards of the company available at all times on the Intranet.
-However, this information is not externally verified.
+The company also ensures that all employees comply with the labour standards by making them available at all times on the Intranet.
+When assessing potential investment and financing projects, the company uses an ESG checklist to identify and assess key ESG (environmental, social, governance) concerns relevant to the project, which includes topics related to labour practices ? e.g. working conditions, occupational health and safety and stakeholder dialogue.
+Evidence is not externally verified.

 -